vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/README.md

 ## Migrating from V1

-This plugin wasn't released in V1.
+This plugin wasn’t released in V1.